 I’ve been making cheesecake since I was 14 years old.
 It’s one of those dessert recipes that is incredibly comforting, so rich, and absolutely delicious.
-Like any dessert, there is a time commitment involved in making cheesecake because of the cook time and the cooling times, however I can promise that once you make this recipe from scratch it will absolutely bring a smile to whomever eats it.
+Like any dessert, there is a time commitment involved in making cheesecake because of the cooking time and the cooling times, however, I can promise that once you make this recipe from scratch it will absolutely bring a smile to whoever eats it.

 Here is a list of everything you’ll need to make a cheesecake

-- A 9” or 10” spring form pan CHEF NOTE: a round cake pan with a removable bottom that is held in place by a sprung collar forming the sides
+- A 9” or 10” springform pan.
+A round cake pan with a removable bottom that is held in place by a sprung collar forming the sides

 - A stand mixer with the whisk attachment or hand mixer

-- A large rectangle cake pan CHEF NOTE: You need to be able to set the spring form pan in it and fill it half way with water so if you have something that will work then please use it.
+- A large rectangle cake pan.
+You need to be able to set the springform pan in it and fill it halfway with water so if you have something that will work then please use it.

-Transfer for the graham cracker mixture to a 9” or 10” spring form pan and for it to the bottom of the pan to form a crust.
+2. Transfer for the graham cracker mixture to a 9” or 10” springform pan and for it to the bottom of the pan to form a crust.

-In a stand mixer with the whisk attachment or in a large bowl with a hand mixer whip together the softened cream cheese, sugar and flour until smooth.
+3. In a stand mixer with the whisk attachment or in a large bowl with a hand mixer whip together the softened cream cheese, sugar, and flour until smooth.

-Transfer the cheesecake batter to the spring form pan and pour it over the formed crust.
+5. Transfer the cheesecake batter to the springform pan and pour it over the formed crust.
 Make sure to scrape all of the batter into it.

-Transfer the spring form pan to the rectangle cake pan and place it on the oven rack.
+7. Transfer the springform pan to the rectangle cake pan and place it on the oven rack.
 Pour in about ½ gallon of warm water or until it reaches the ½ way mark on the pan.

-Run a knife around the outside of the cheesecake to ensure it has separated from the spring form pan.
+11. Run a knife around the outside of the cheesecake to ensure it has separated from the springform pan.